benh-gds/gov-docs-test/source/includes/_deploying_rails.md

 When you deploy an app, you must select a combination of an organisation and a space (see [Orgs and spaces](/deploying_apps/orgs_spaces_targets) for more information).
 This is called the **target**.

-## Code excerpts only work just after a header
+## Code excerpts only work right just after a header

 ```ruby
 class HelloWorld